Skip Navigation

 Why this matters

-The investing question is harder: does that demand matter enough to change a company’s long-term value?
+The investing question is harder: does that demand matter enough to change a company's long-term value?
 For a small local business, a few busy weeks can be meaningful.
-For a huge public company with tens of billions in annual revenue, the same event may be a rounding error.
+For a huge public company with tens of billions in annual revenue, the same event can be a rounding error.

 Take a simple example.
 Say a large hotel company has $20 billion in annual revenue.
 If World Cup bookings add $100 million in extra revenue, that sounds big in everyday life.
 But it is only 0.5% of annual revenue.
 After cleaning costs, staffing, marketing, taxes, and other expenses, the impact on profit could be smaller.